edenbdv/os2/README.md

 # Part 3: Buffered File I/O with O_PREAPPEND Flag

 ## Objective:
-This part involves creating a wrapper for the original open, write, and read functions to achieve buffered reading and writing, with special handling for the O_PREAPPEND flag.
+This part extends the project by implementing buffered file I/O with special support for the O_PREAPPEND flag.
+It involves creating wrappers for standard file operations to achieve buffered reading and writing, ensuring efficient file access and supporting prepending data to files without overriding existing content.

 # Part 4: Assignment: Implementing a Directory Copy Library in C

 ## Objective:
-This part implement a C library that provides functionalities similar to Python's shutil.copytree.
-This library will allow users to copy entire directory trees, including files and subdirectories, from a source location to a destination location, while handling symbolic links and file permissions as specified by flags.
+This assignment involves implementing a C library that mimics Python's shutil.copytree.
+The library allows copying entire directory trees from a source to a destination directory, including handling symbolic links and file permissions based on specified flags.

 ## Example Usage
 ```bash